hubblec4/Matroska-Chapters-Specs/chapters.md

 The `ChapterSegmentUID` is a binary value with a size of 128 bits.
 With the `ChapterSegmentUID` you can set up a `Linked Chapter` if the following 4 conditions are met.
 The `ChapterSegmentUID` element is the base to set up a `Linked Chapter` in 2 variations.

-#####  Variation 1: Duration
+For both variations the following 3 conditions MUST met.

  1. The `EditionFlagOrdered Flag` is set to true
  2. The `ChapterSegmentUID` is not the own `SegmentUID`
  3. The linked Matroska file/Segment is in the same folder

- 4. `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration
+`ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration

 A `Matroska Player` MUST play the content of the linked Matroska file/Segment from the `ChapterTimeStart` until `ChapterTimeEnd` timestamp.